UPDATE – MARCH 2026:

 Training and Oversight Requirements

-Key topics include:
+Key training areas include:

-Identifying business needs
+- Identifying appropriate business needs for AI

-Preparing and testing data and models
+- Preparing and validating datasets and models

-Evaluating generative AI tools over time
+- Evaluating generative AI performance over time

-California also provides a training roadmap tailored to different roles.
-Procurement officials receive structured onboarding, and staff are encouraged to join a statewide AI community of practice.
+California has also created a statewide AI training roadmap tailored to different roles.
+Procurement officials receive structured onboarding, while staff are encouraged to participate in a statewide AI community of practice.

 Risk Management and Procurement Procedures